SomTambe/ModelNet10-dataset/README.md

 This contains the numpy array file of the huge ModelNet10 dataset.

 Original dataset size ~ 2.2 Gigabytes

 Numpy file size ~ 8 Gigabytes

 Compressed file size ~ 32 Megabytes

 This can all be seen due to the very bad handling of binvox files, and on the top of that numpy arrays.

+Please star this repo if you find this useful :grin:

 ## Usage example -